-Some of the most serious injuries a person can sustain are from burns.
+Burn injuries are some of the most serious injuries a person can sustain.
 Even relatively minor scalds can be extremely painful and result in significant scarring and other damages.
 The more severe types of burns, however, may require hospitalization and extensive surgery.

-Naturally, the most common source of a burn is from exposure to flames.
-This might occur when someone is trapped inside a car following a crash, or if a furnace malfunctions and creates extreme heat.
-However, there are numerous ways a person could get burned, including:
+Naturally, the most common source of a burn is from direct exposure to flames.
+This might occur in a house fire or when someone is trapped inside a car following a crash.
+However, there are numerous causes of burns, including:

-Finally, third-degree burns are the most catastrophic and debilitating.
+Third-degree burns are the most catastrophic and debilitating.
 These may require total removal of the affected tissue and might never fully heal.
-No matter the severity of a burn injury, however, a Michigan lawyer could help to investigate how an incident happened and work to determine negligence.
+Many of these burns require multiple surgeries, skin grafts, and even hyperbaric chamber treatment.

 When Another Party is At-Fault in Michigan

-Essentially, cases stemming from burns are similar to other injury cases.
+Cases stemming from burn injuries are similar to other personal injury cases.
 Often, burns are the result of an accident, meaning an injured plaintiff must prove that a defendant was negligent.
-Legally, negligence is the failure to use reasonable care, resulting in damage or injury to another.
+Legally, negligence means the failure to use reasonable care resulting in injury to another.

 The Time Limit to File a Claim in Michigan